Skip to main content

 Enter the Indexer API Endpoint you copied in Chapter 1 to connect.

-Similar to the Nodit documentation, the middle section of this page shows query writing, calling, and response viewing, while the left section displays the schema and fields.
+Similar to the Nodit documentation, the center of the page is where you write and execute queries and view responses, while the left side shows the schema and available fields.

-Now copy and paste the query provided above, and click the run button (▶️) to check the response!
+Paste the query provided above, then click the run button (▶️) to see the response.

-Congratulations!
+Congratulations.
 You can now successfully query data using the Aptos Indexer API.
-Use what you have learned in this guide to write queries tailored to your own project and apply the Aptos Indexer API.
-It will make implementing your project much easier!
+Use what you have learned in this guide to write queries tailored to your own project and integrate the Aptos Indexer API into your work.